Skip to content

 ];

-This blocklist approach has fundamental weaknesses:
+This blocklist has obvious problems:

 Exploitation